Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Who Should Build Your Website?
 A Cost Comparison

 The cost of building a website depends heavily on who you hire or which approach you take.
+This is also why how much web designers charge can vary widely.
 Here’s how every option compares:

 Option Cost Range Pros Cons Best For